moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber issues a FETCH to a publisher to request a range of already published objects within a track.
 The publisher responding to a FETCH is responsible for retrieving all available Objects, and if there are gaps between Objects, it indicates these Objects are not avaiable.
-A fetch MUST NOT omit sending objects due to congestion, like a subscription can.
+As a result a fetch does not omit objects due to congestion, like a subscription can.

 A publisher responds to a FETCH request with either a FETCH_OK or a FETCH_ERROR